 Vivek Saroha, MD, PhD - Vivek is interested in the role of very early caffeine use and neonatal outcomes.
 He is a currently a neonatal-perinatal fellow.

 Andrea Kane, MD - Resarch focused on the effectiveness of routine probiotic supplementation to prevent NEC.
-Current position: assistant professor, Wayne State University.
+Current position: Assistant Professor, Wayne State University.

 Anisha Bhatia, MD - Research focused on whether implementation of delayed cord clamping can decrease the incidence NEC.
-Current position: neonatology fellow, University of Alabama at Birmingham.
+Current position: Neonatology fellow, University of Alabama at Birmingham.

 Mitali Pakvasa, MD - Research focused on understanding coagulaopahy in infants with hypoxic-ischemic encephalopathy.
-Current position: assistant professor, Emory University.
+Current position: Assistant Professor, Emory University.

-Cassandra Josephson, MD
+Cassandra Josephson, MD (mentor for K23 award)

 Barbara Stoll, MD